manojtpillai/kubuculum/README.md

 This tool is run on a system that has kubectl set up to control a kubernetes cluster.
 The prerequisites for running the tool are:
 - A kubernetes cluster up and running.
+- The system running the tool should have kubectl set up to work against said kubernetes cluster.
 - The kubernetes cluster has a default StorageClass.
 This will be used by the tool for dynamically provisioning storage.
-- The system running the tool should have kubectl set up to work against said kubernetes cluster.
+Alternatively, you can specify a StorageClass to use; see below.
-- The system running the tool should have ansible installed.
+- The system running the tool should have ansible installed. passwordless ssh to localhost should work [try a simple command like 'ssh localhost date' to test that it does].

 ### Get Started